edgeworx/docs/content/en/docs/guides/build.md

     # Pass the finished frame out of this callback so the Live Feed output stream can display it
     return frame

-# Add the Live Feed output stream to the Pipeline and use the callback from above as the handler
+# Add the Live Feed output stream to the pipeline and use the callback from above as the handler
 pipeline.add_output_stream("output", live_feed_callback, live_feed)

 # Create a callback function for handling the input that is about to pass to the People Perceptor
 def people_input_callback(input_data, pom, config):
-    # Just take the frame from the incoming Input Stream and send it onward - no need to modify the frame
+    # Just take the frame from the incoming input stream and send it onward - no need to modify the frame
     frame = input_data.data.copy()
     return frame